Fifth Third Bank Review – Checking, Savings and CD

 That bank eventually became today’s Fifth Third Bank.

 Fifth Third Bank remains headquartered in Cincinnati.
 The bank is a big one with a big reach, operating 1,300 branches and 2,600 ATMs.
-The institution ranks among the 20 largest bank holding companies in the country, and has about $142 billion in assets.
+The institution ranks among the 20 largest bank-holding companies in the country and has about $142 billion in assets.
 Fifth Third Bank locations are found in the following states:

-Fifth Third Bank checking accounts
+Fifth Third Bank Checking Accounts

 Fifth Third Bank offers three main checking accounts:

-Essential Checking account
+Essential Checking Account

 The most basic is its Essential Checking account.
 This Fifth Third Bank checking account comes with a monthly service charge of $11.
 Customers can avoid this fee by maintaining a combined monthly average balance of $1,500 across their deposit and investment accounts or if they spend at least $500 a month on a Fifth Third credit card.
-Customers with an existing Fifth Third personal mortgage, auto loan or line of credit with an outstanding balance can also avoid this monthly fee.
+Customers with an existing Fifth Third personal mortgage, auto loan, or line of credit with an outstanding balance can also avoid this monthly fee.

-Essential Checking comes with a Fifth Third debit card, online banking, online bill pay and access to more than 45,000 no-fee ATMs.
+Essential Checking comes with a Fifth Third debit card, online banking, online bill pay, and access to more than 45,000 no-fee ATMs.

-Enhanced Checking account
+Enhanced Checking Account

 Customers who want to earn interest on their checking account can consider Fifth Third’s Enhanced Checking account.
 For this benefit, you’ll have to pay a higher monthly fee, $20, unless your deposit and investment accounts reach a combined total of $20,000 at any time during the month.
 You can also avoid this fee by making monthly direct deposits of $5,000 or more.
-As of late June 2017, the interest rates on the Essential Checking account stood at 0.01 percent.

-Preferred Checking account
+Preferred Checking Account

-The bank’s Preferred Checking account also pays interest, but at a higher rate.
+The bank’s Preferred Checking account also pays interest but at a higher rate.
 As of late June 2017, this account was paying interest rates of 0.10 percent.
-The monthly service charge for this account is $25, unless your deposit and investment accounts reach a combined total balance of $100,000 at any time during the month.
+The monthly service charge for this account is $25 unless your deposit and investment accounts reach a combined total balance of $100,000 at any time during the month.

-Fifth Third Bank savings accounts
+Fifth Third Bank Savings Accounts

 Fifth Third does not charge service fees for its savings accounts for customers who meet certain requirements.
 They can avoid the fee if they have a Fifth Third checking account or if they maintain an average monthly balance in their savings accounts of $500 or more.
 Customers who don’t meet these requirements will have to pay a monthly service fee of $5.

-Fifth Third Goal Setter savings account
+Fifth Third Goal Setter Savings Account

 The bank’s basic account, the Fifth Third Goal Setter savings account, was generating an interest rate of 0.01 percent as of June 2017.

-Relationship Savings account
+Relationship Savings Account

 Fifth Third’s Relationship Savings account comes with higher interest rates for those customers who also have a Fifth Third checking account, 0.02 percent.

-Fifth Third Bank money market account
+Fifth Third Bank Money Market Account

 For the best savings interest rate, customers can consider a Fifth Third Relationship Money Market account.
-Customers who also maintain a Fifth Third checking account, will receive interest of 0.02 percent on money market accounts with a balance up to $9,999.
+Customers who also maintain a Fifth Third checking account will receive interest of 0.02 percent on money market accounts with a balance of up to $9,999.
 That figure jumps to 0.04 percent for balances ranging from $10,000 to $24,999 all the way to 1 percent for balances of $250,000 or higher.

 About Author